zubin999/FreqFunc/README.md

 # FreqFunc
-some frequently used function in php
+some frequently used function in php rewrite by zephir